wumm-project/wumm-project.github.io/TTN.md

 A strong link should be made to OER (Open Educational Resources), i.e. compile a stock of freely available common material that can serve local business (both in education and training).
 So earn money not from IP but from Services.
+Note that we started with this [WUMM Project](About wikilink) already an initiative in that direction and set up a certain github based infrastructure.

 One has to fit the proposal along the "political lines" pretended by the EU "that benefit principally and directly the organisations from eligible Partner